 Even if you have top-notch raised bed soil in your vegetable garden beds, it is essential to amend your soil with organic matter and compost to replace the nutrients that are being readily used by the plants that grow there.

 Top dress the soil in your raised vegetable garden beds twice each year by adding:

 - Well-decomposed compost

 Mulching a Raised Vegetable Garden

 The rich, lightweight soil in a raised vegetable garden bed is ideal for optimizing root growth but the soil itself can be prone to moisture depletion.
-Consider adding a couple of inches of mulch to the top of the soil and around plants to help to retain moisture and regulate temperatures in the garden bed.
+To prevent this, consider adding a couple of inches of mulch to the top of the soil and around plants in your raised vegetable beds to help retain moisture and regulate temperatures in the garden bed.

 A protective layer of mulch will allow moisture to seep into the soil to the plants’ roots without being evaporated by the sun’s intense rays.
 Mulch also helps counteract and prevent soil erosion and soil compaction.

 Many plants can benefit from companion planting and some make fantastic succession planting candidates.
-Vegetable planting charts by zone can help take away any ambiguity and acts as a crucial gardener’s guide to raised vegetable garden.
+Vegetable planting charts by zone can also help take away any ambiguity and serve as a crucial gardener’s guide to raised vegetable gardens.

 We want to make sure that you keep growing, so don’t forget to watch our gardening tutorials or download our Raised Bed Gardening Guide for additional raised vegetable garden ideas and detailed tips for how to get the most out of your raised vegetable garden.